Futurescholar/Chocolate-Company-Sales-Visualization/README.md

 # Chocolate-Comapny-Sales-Visualization
-A Documentation of the Analysis Done on a Chocolate Comapnay's 12 months Dataset
+A Documentation of the Analysis Done on a Chocolate Company's 12 months Dataset

 ##  Project Overview
 This Power BI project analyzes chocolate sales data from **February 2023 to February 2024**, aiming to identify key trends, improve sales strategy, and provide actionable insights for business growth.